-Overlanding has a long and storied history, sharing its roots with the growth and expansion of human civilization and, while humans have been “overlanding” since the beginning of their existence, today the term conjures very different images than it did long ago.
+Overlanding has a long and storied history, sharing its roots with the growth and expansion of human civilization.
+While humans have been “overlanding” since the beginning of their existence, today the term conjures very different images than it did long ago.
 But what exactly is overlanding?
-What about all the 4WDs (Jeep Wrangler Rubicon, Jeep Gladiators, Toyota Tundra etc.) cruising off-roads?
-Is that overlanding?
-Is there a difference between overlanding vs off roading?
+And what’s the difference between overlanding vs off roading?

 Overlanding is exactly what it sounds like: travel over land.
 It has been a primary mode of transportation for hundreds of years.
 The earliest humans traveled over-land primarily by foot, eventually taking to the backs of horses, camels, donkeys, and other four-legged friends amenable to carrying humans and their gear across vast landscapes.

 Pioneers of “overlanding” cut tracks across the outback, opening new territory and stock routes for driving sheep, cattle, and other livestock to market.
 These original routes are still used by overlanders today.

-And, while overlanding is still alive and well in this sense, today the term “overlanding” is more often used to describe travel overland via a mechanized vehicle – from bicycles to cars, trucks, and Jeeps – with off-road or all-terrain capabilities, where the travelers typically camp each night along their journey.
+And, while overlanding is still alive and well in this sense, today the term “overlanding” is much more broad.
+The term is often used to describe travel overland via a mechanized vehicle – from bicycles to cars, trucks, and Jeeps – with off-road or all-terrain capabilities, where the travelers typically camp each night along their journey.